-Juneteenth is an American holiday celebrating the liberation of slaves in Texas, June 19, 1865.
-They were the last Americans held in bondage under a system of legalized slavery that had plagued our country since before we won our independence from the British.
+Juneteenth is an American holiday celebrating the liberation of enslaved people in Texas, June 19, 1865.
+They were the last Americans held in bondage under a system of legalized slavery that had plagued our country since even before we won our independence from the British.
 It’s also called Juneteenth Independence Day or Freedom Day.

 This is why I reject Lost Cause rhetoric that claims the American Civil War was about anything but slavery.
 That is simply and demonstrably untrue.
 It’s why I wrote The American Civil War WAS About Slavery: A Quick Handbook of Quotes to Reference When Debating Those Who Would Argue Otherwise.
 I was recently asked about that book in an interview.
 Here’s what I had to say: